mentalisttraceur/xtables-multi-safe-flock/README.md

 where I forgo radical portability for just "stock N900" portability).
-And of course, I used `flock(1)` for the locking mechanism, which isn't portable outside of Linux, last I checked (at least in that you can't rely on it being on base/stock install of a non-Linux OS).
+And of course, I used `flock(1)` for the locking mechanism, which isn't portable outside of Linux, last I checked (at least in that you can't rely on it being on base/stock install of a non-Linux OS, and as I understand it on some systems `flock(2)` is implemented in terms of the process-associated, `fcntl(2)`-based, record locking semantics).